openhwgroup/cva5/examples/zedboard/README.md

 Set the newly generated as the Top file which is one of the options if you right click on the HDL Wrapper.

 ### Adding and Connecting the AXI Interconnect IP Cores:
-The Interconnect is **added after everything else has been setup and the HDL wrapper has been generated** to help mitigate some errors that prevent the synthesis of the system.
+The Interconnect **must be added after everything else has been setup and the HDL wrapper has been generated** to help mitigate some errors that prevent the synthesis of the system.

 Add the core AXI Interconnect (Not AXI Smartconnect).

-Configure the **AXI Interconnect** to use "Maximize Performance" as its "Optimization Strategy".
+Configure the AXI Interconnect to use **"Maximize Performance" as its "Optimization Strategy"**.
 This requires the interconnect to **not** be a 1-to-1 interconnect even if functionally it only connects the Taiga core to the UART.
 This can be done by setting either the Number of Slave or Master Interfaces to 2.

 This was done because Vivado would optimized neccesarry signals away that would cause the interconnect to fail to transfer requests from the Taiga to the UART.
 This is the same reason as to why the AXI Smartconnect is not used.